 Proposals.
-Each proposal for the Series B Bonds must specify the amount bid for the Series B Bonds (which shall be the aggregate par value of the Series B Bonds, and, at the option of the bidder, a premium), and must specify in a multiple of one-twentieth or one eighth of one percent the rate or rates of interest per annum which the Series B Bonds are to bear, but shall not specify (a) more than one interest rate for any Series B Bonds having a like maturity, or (b) any interest rate for any Series B Bonds which exceeds the interest rate specified in such proposal for any other Series B Bonds by more than three percentage points (3%).
-In addition to the amount bid for the Series B Bonds, the purchaser must pay an amount equal to the interest on the Series B Bonds accrued to the date of delivery.
+Each proposal must specify the amount bid for the Bonds (which shall be the aggregate par value of the Bonds, and, at the option of the bidder, a premium), and must specify in a multiple of one-twentieth or one eighth of one percent the rate or rates of interest per annum which the Bonds are to bear, but shall not specify (a) more than one interest rate for any Bonds having a like maturity, or (b) any interest rate for any Bonds which exceeds the interest rate specified in such proposal for any other Bonds by more than two (2%) percentage points.
+In addition to the amount bid for the Bonds, the purchaser must pay an amount equal to the interest on the Bonds accrued to the date of delivery.
+For the purpose of the bidding process, the time as maintained on PARITY® shall constitute the official time.
+For information purposes only, bidders are requested to state in their bids the true interest cost to the Town, as described under "Basis of Award" below, represented by the rate or rates of interest and the bid price specified in their respective bids.